mrbusche/backseatfan.com/_posts/2009-09-01-pacman-jones-to-play-in-cfl-with-winnipeg-team.md

 <div class="entry">
   <p>
-    Adam &#8220;Pacman&#8221; Jones has agreed in principle with the Winnipeg CFL team on a 1 year deal.
+    Adam "Pacman" Jones has agreed in principle with the Winnipeg CFL team on a 1 year deal.
 Jones was released by the Dallas Cowboys in February.
   </p>

   <p>
-    &#8220;It'll be a good experience for me to get back in game shape and compete and play football, which I like to do,&#8221; Jones said, according to SI.com. &#8220;I'm real happy for the opportunity that's been given to me.
+    "It'll be a good experience for me to get back in game shape and compete and play football, which I like to do," Jones said, according to SI.com.
+"I'm real happy for the opportunity that's been given to me.
 Of course it's disappointing to me to not be playing in the NFL.
-But things happen and you have to adjust.&#8221;
+But things happen and you have to adjust."
   </p>

   <p>